 8. Studio Ninja ($1.8M/year)

-Chris Garbacz (from Melbourne) started Studio Ninja over 7 years ago.
+Chris Garbacz (from Melbourne) started Studio Ninja about 8 years ago.

 Hey guys, my name is Chris Garbacz and I’m one of the co-founders here at Studio Ninja, the world’s most user-friendly photography business management app.
 In a nutshell, Studio Ninja is a software and mobile app that helps photographers manage their leads, clients, shoots, invoices, quotes, contracts, workflows and so much more.